mighty-gerbils/gerbil/doc/reference/stdio.md

   wr := BufferedWriter
 ```

-Retrieves the output from a `BufferedWriter` created with `open-u8vector-buffered-writer`.
+Retrieves the output from a `BufferedWriter` created with `open-buffered-writer`.

 #### get-buffer-output-chunks
 ```scheme